Vedhamshbode/Ros2_project_turtle_follower/README.md

 The second package is turtkechaser.
 A main turtle (a.k.a. chaser) that will chase the other turtles, spawning only when the previous one is chased

+*These packages have been created and tested on Ubuntu 22.04 with ROS2 Humble.*

 ## Installation

 1. Clone this repository to your ROS 2 workspace: